 Hiking in the Alps: Poschiavo, Switzerland.
 Photo: (c) Heinz Heiss

-The project contributes to this debate by recording the effects of the lockdown on Alpine tourism, conducting and evaluating interviews with representatives of the tourism industry and developing recommendations for action.
+The project contributed to this debate by recording the effects of the lockdown on Alpine tourism, conducting and evaluating interviews with representatives of the tourism industry, and developing recommendations for action.

-Furthermore, the project develops a list of criteria, on the basis of which the envisaged support measures and economic stimulus programmes of the Alpine countries can be analysed and evaluated for their effectiveness in promoting sustainable Alpine tourism.
+Furthermore, the project developed a list of criteria to analyse and evaluate the envisaged support measures and economic stimulus programmes of the Alpine countries for their effectiveness in promoting sustainable Alpine tourism.

-To involve all stakeholders in the debate the project organises national focus groups.
-These groups first discuss the results of the analysis, i.e. how the participants view the impact of the lockdown in the short term, as well as how the corona pandemic will affect the structures of Alpine tourism in the long term.
+To involve all stakeholders in the debate, the project organised national focus groups.
+These groups first discussed the results of the analysis, i.e. how the participants viewed the impact of the lockdown in the short term, as well as how the corona pandemic would affect the structures of Alpine tourism in the long term.

-These focus group meetings are followed by an Alpine-wide virtual workshop.
-At this event all Alpine countries discuss the results (analysis, demands on economic stimulus programmes, recommendations for action, etc.) and exchange their views on the future environment-friendly development of tourism in the Alpine region.
-The entire project is accompanied by strategic communication measures to optimise public relations and policies in line with the above-mentioned project objectives.
+These focus group meetings were followed by an Alpine-wide virtual workshop.
+At this event, all Alpine countries discussed the results (analysis, demands on economic stimulus programmes, recommendations for action, etc.) and exchanged their views on the future environment-friendly development of tourism in the Alpine region.
+The entire project was accompanied by strategic communication measures to optimise public relations and policies in line with the above-mentioned project objectives.